1

 Learn more

-Trading 212 is a European-based broker with over 4 million users across various countries in the region.
+Trading 212 is a European-based broker with more than 5 million clients and over €30 billion in client assets across the region.
 It stands out for its simplified approach to investing, offering an intuitive app, zero commission on certain transactions, and a platform designed for those who want greater autonomy in managing their portfolio.

 Trading 212 may be well suited to those looking to invest in stocks and ETFs for the long term without paying transaction fees - and who also want to earn interest on uninvested cash.
 Plus, you can get a free fractional share valued up to €100.